neomoth/BitmapFontCutterPlus/README.md

 * Enable the plugin (Project > Project Settings > Plugins)
 * Create a new `CutBitmapFont` resource (Right click in filesystem > New Resource > CutBitmapFont)
 * Select the resource in filesystem and edit the properties in the inspector

+## Test Fonts
+Included are UNDERTALE fonts for testing purposes.
+UNDERTALE and included fonts by TobyFox